danielwei0214/CHED_NER/README.md

 ### CHED_NER Dataset Description

-The CHED_NER dataset is a subset extracted from the Classical Chinese Historical Event Dataset (CHED), modeling the event detection task as a sequence labeling task, specifically for Named Entity Recognition (NER) tasks.
-The dataset follows the BIO (Begin, Inside, Outside) format, where each token is labeled as an event trigger (B-label), part of a trigger (I-label), or a non-event-related word (O).
-This format is ideal for training and evaluating sequence labeling models.
+The CHED_NER dataset is a subset of the Classical Chinese Historical Event Detection (CHED) dataset, reformatted for named entity recognition (NER).
+It models the event detection task as a sequence labeling problem, using the BIO (Begin, Inside, Outside) format.
+Each word is tagged as an event trigger word (B-tag), part of a trigger word (I-tag), or non-event-related (O).
+This format is well-suited for training and evaluating sequence labeling models.

 ### Dataset Structure

 - **train.txt**: Contains the training data in BIO token classification format.
 Each line represents a token and its corresponding label (B, I, or O).
 - **dev.txt**: Contains the development/validation data used for tuning and validating model performance during training.
 - **test.txt**: Contains the test data used for evaluating the final model's performance.
-- **README.md**: Provides a detailed explanation of the dataset structure, annotation guidelines, and usage instructions.

 ### Example Format